|Home|||||Biography|||||Gallery|||||Artists Statement|||||Notes and News|||||Events|||||Links|||||Contact|

 Diploma studies at the Emily Carr Institute of Art and Design, Vancouver, B.C. served to focus and further my artistic explorations.
 I create large drawings using various materials, paintings using watercolour, acrylic, and oil paints and collaged/mixed media works.
 Increasingly impressionistic, my recent works invite viewers to ponder, to re-imagine the forms, to make each piece their own.

-Please feel free to view my complete curriculum vitae.
+Please view my complete curriculum vitae.